Colorado-State-University-CMB/wrangling-genomics/_episodes/02-quality-control.md

 So care must be taken to make sure the pathnames are specified properly.

-For examples, if we are inside 02_scripts, then we refer to 01_input as ../01_input.
+For example, if we are inside 02_scripts, then we refer to 01_input as ../01_input.
 Likewise, we refer to 03_output as ../03_output
 This will be clear in the arguments we use with the fastq command.

+---

+To begin writing our script, go to
+02_scripts.

 ```
 # cd /projects/$USER/CM580A3-Intro-to-qCMB-2023/10_Alpine